eformsignen/eformsignen.github.io/help/chapter5.rst

 -  File size: Up to 5MB

-**Component Properties**
+**Field Properties**

 .. figure:: resources/Attachment-component-properties.png
-   :alt: Setting Attachment Component Properties
+   :alt: Setting Attachment Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the Attachment component.
-For example, the ID of the component for attaching a resume can be named ‘myResume’.
+Enters the ID of the Attachment field.
+For example, the ID of the field for attaching a resume can be named ‘myResume’.

 **② Tooltip Text**

-Displays the description Tooltip Text when you hover the mouse over a component.
+Displays the description Tooltip Text when you hover the mouse over a field.

 .. _user: